John Wesley Wright

+Commander John Wesley Wright (14 June 1769 – 27/28 November 1805) was a Royal Navy officer who served in the American War of Independence and French Revolutionary and Napoleonic Wars.
+Wright's death in French captivity led to persistent accusations he was murdered by French authorities.

 Life

 Early life

 From a Lancashire family, he was born at Cork, Ireland on 14 June 1769, the son of James Wright.
 While still very young he went with his father and the family to Minorca, where he learnt music and French, in both of which he excelled.
 It may be presumed that he also learnt Spanish.

 Early career

-Early in 1781 he was entered on board the Brilliant with (Sir) Roger Curtis, and was for the next two years at Gibraltar during the siege.
+Early in 1781 he was entered on board the Brilliant with (Sir) Roger Curtis, and was for the next two years at Gibraltar during the Great Siege of Gibraltar.
 In 1783, when the Brilliant was paid off, Wright was sent to a school at Wandsworth, where he remained for two years.
 He was then employed for some time in a merchant's office in the city, and—apparently in 1788—was sent 'on an important commission' to St. Petersburg.
 He remained in Russia for the next five years, visiting Moscow and other places, and acquiring a thorough knowledge of the Russian language.